 Second, it is also essential to eat warming foods in the cold months and favor cooling foods in the hotter months.
 For example, in the winter you should favor hot soups with lots of warming spices and well-cooked root vegetables; while in the summer this may be too heavy and heating.
 For the summer, try adding some cooling foods to your meals such as cilantro, coconut oil, cucumber, bitter greens, lime, and ghee.
 By eating intelligently with the season you will naturally be helping to keep you, your digestion, and your doshas in balance.

 7. Avoid Late Night Eating

 Although you probably already heard this many times, it is truly crucial to avoid eating food late at night.
-The exact time to finish eating may vary slightly, but as a general rule I would recommend to end all food intake by 6-630pm*.
+The exact time to finish eating may vary slightly, but as a general rule I would recommend to end all food intake by 6 to 630pm*.
 Our bodies and our metabolism are naturally slowing down each evening, typically around the same time as the sun is setting.
 Therefore whatever we put in our bodies at this time will have a much slower transit time when traveling from the stomach to the colon.
 This is further impeded by your sedentary nature after dinner (generally speaking), which gives you little movement and space for proper digestion.
 With longer transit times mixed with sleep coming soon, this sets up a stage for any late night foods to simply sit in your gut until morning.
-This leads to a groggy awakening, dull morning appetite, sluggish digestion and eventually toxic accumulation.
+This leads to a groggy awakening, dull morning appetite, sluggish digestion, and eventually toxic accumulation.